Getting to the Majors at a young age -- let alone any age -- is a feat in and of itself, but what about blasting a home run as a youngster, too?

 Brown isn’t just the youngest Dodgers player to hit a home run in the Modern Era; he's the youngest for any team in the Modern Era, as he’s the only one to go deep as a 17-year-old.
 Brown’s first homer came off the Pirates’ Preacher Roe.
 What’s even wackier than a 17-year-old homering?
 Brown debuted in 1944, at 16 years, 241 days old, so he could’ve done so at an even younger age, theoretically.
 He played in 46 games in 1944, but tallied just four extra-base hits, all doubles.

 GIANTS -- Mel Ott (18 years, 138 days on July 18, 1927)

 Ott debuted at 17, but didn’t homer until he was 18, in his second season in the Majors.
 His first home run was an inside-the-parker off the Cubs’ Hal Carlson.
 He’d go on to hit 511 home runs in his career, which makes him one of 27 players to reach the 500-homer plateau, though when he hit No. 500, he was the first National League player to accomplish the feat.

 PADRES -- Roberto Alomar (20 years, 85 days on April 30, 1988)

 Alomar’s first home run came off the Pirates’ Bob Kipper at Jack Murphy Stadium.
 Alomar hit 210 home runs in his Hall of Fame career, including 22 with the Padres.
-Earlier this season, Fernando Tatis Jr. became the second-youngest player to homer for the Padres, narrowly missing out on edging Alomar as he was four days older.
+In 2019, Fernando Tatis Jr. became the second-youngest player to homer for the Padres, narrowly missing out on edging Alomar as Tatis was four days older.